hstsethi/peartok-go/readme.md

 3. Start the http server by `./peartok-go`.
 Default is 8080.

+From now you can visit http://localhost:8080 on receiver's machine and enter port to start a server and then send tokens.
+Or use the script below.

-4. Review `peartok-curl.sh`.
+-  Review `peartok-curl.sh`.
 You can edit port, amount, host if you want to.

-5. Run the script, and optionally see the updated balance by printing `*.tok` files to stdout.
+ -  Run the script, and optionally see the updated balance by printing `*.tok` files to stdout.